svenmalvik/blog/top-java-technologies.md

 # Top 5 Java Related Technologies.
-Here are the top 5 technologies that all great Java developers have experience with.
+_Here are the top 5 technologies that all great Java developers have experience with.
 The best Java developers I have worked together with, all have amazing understanding about these 5 technologies.
-Git, Maven, Regex, Jenkins, and ssl handling are all important, and chances are super high that you will get in touch with some of these in your next Java project - I guess you already have.
+Git, Maven, Regex, Jenkins, and ssl handling are all important, and chances are super high that you will get in touch with some of these in your next Java project - I guess you already have._

 ## Git
 Git is a version control system.
 It keeps track of all the changes that are made in your code.
 It knows what has changed, when something was changed, and by whom the change was made.
 It's a must have tool for every software project, small or big.
 Truth is, Git is more and more used also by people that want to keep track of recipes, books, documents, and data sets.
+You must get familiar with Git if you don't already have.

 ## Maven
 Many will probably disagree with this one: "Maven? no way, Gradle is much better ...".
 You're maybe right.
 The point is that Maven is used in many projects all over the world.
-But what is Maven?It's a "build management tool".
+But what is Maven?
+It's a "build management tool".
 Maven is for defining how your java files get compiled to classes, packaged into .jar, .war or .ear files, and many others sorts of tasks that are required to build your project.
 Maven makes life easier.
 But as always, there are alternatives.